Interstellar probe

 An interstellar probe is a space probe that has left—or is expected to leave—the Solar System and enter interstellar space, which is typically defined as the region beyond the heliopause.
 It also refers to probes capable of reaching other star systems.

-There are five interstellar probes, all launched by the American space agency NASA: Voyager 1, Voyager 2, Pioneer 10, Pioneer 11 and New Horizons.
-As of 2019, Voyager 1, Voyager 2 and Pioneer 10 are the only probes to have actually reached interstellar space.
-The other two are on interstellar trajectories.
+As of 2024, there are five interstellar probes, all launched by the American space agency NASA: Voyager 1, Voyager 2, Pioneer 10, Pioneer 11 and New Horizons.
+Also as of 2025, Voyager 1 and Voyager 2 are the only probes to have actually reached interstellar space.
+The other three are on interstellar trajectories.
+Contact to Pioneer 10 and 11 was lost long before they reached interstellar space.

 The termination shock is the point in the heliosphere where the solar wind slows down to subsonic speed.
+In this context, sonic refers to the speed of sound in a plasma like that found in interstellar space.
+Calculating the speed of sound in interstellar space is complex due to high variation in density which is coupled to other plasma physics parameters.
+In rough and relatable magnitudes, sonic speed in interstellar space is around 225,000 miles/hour.
+In comparison, the speed of sound (in air) at sea level on earth is around 767 miles/hour.

 Even though the termination shock happens as close as 80–100 AU (astronomical units) the maximum extent of the region in which the Sun's gravitational field is dominant (the Hill sphere) is thought to be at around 230000 AU.
 This point is close to the nearest known star system, Alpha Centauri, located 4.36 light years away.
 Although the probes will be under the influence of the Sun for a long time, their velocities far exceed the Sun's escape velocity, so they are leaving forever.

 Interstellar space is defined as the space beyond a magnetic region that extends about 122 AU from the Sun, as detected by Voyager 1, and the equivalent region of influence surrounding other stars.
 Voyager 1 entered interstellar space in 2012.

-Currently, three projects are under consideration: Chinese Interstellar Express, NASA's Interstellar Probe, and StarChip from the Breakthrough Initiatives.
+Currently, three projects are under consideration: CNSA's Shensuo, NASA's Interstellar Probe, and StarChip from the Breakthrough Initiatives.

 Overview

-Planetary scientist G. Laughlin noted that with current technology a probe sent to Alpha Centauri would take 40,000 years to arrive, but expressed hope for new technology to be developed to make the trip within a human lifetime.
-On that timescale the stars move notably.
+Planetary scientist G. Laughlin noted that, with current technology, a probe sent to Alpha Centauri would take 40,000 years to arrive, but expressed hope for new technology to be developed to make the trip within a human lifetime.
+On that timescale, the stars move notably.
 As an example, in 40,000 years Ross 248 will be closer to Earth than Alpha Centauri.

 One technology that has been proposed to achieve higher speeds is an E-sail.
-By harnessing solar wind, it might be possible to achieve 20-30 AU per year without even using propellant.
+By harnessing solar wind, it might be possible to achieve 20–30 AU per year without even using propellant.